-While reputations have been deployed in online shopping sites such as eBay [8], they are not necessarily a natural fit for the dynamic nature of P2P networks.
-Since reputations assess a peer's trustworthiness using historical feedback of its past interactions, longer peer lifetimes lead to more interactions, and a more accurate reputation.
-In P2P networks, however, peers are often short-lived as they periodically exit the application or leave owing to failures.
-This high rate of peer turnover, or churn, means a significant percentage of peers will have relatively 'short-term' reputations accrued from a small number of past interactions.
+While reputations have been deployed in online shopping sites such as EBay [14], they are not necessarily a natural fit for the dynamic nature of peer-to-peer networks.
+Since reputations assess a peer's trustworthiness using historical feedback of its past interactions, longer peer lifetimes lead to more interactions and a more accurate reputation.
+In P2P networks, however, peers are often short-lived as they periodically exit the application or leave due to failures.
+This high rate of peer turnover, or churn, means a significant portion of peers will have relatively "short-term" reputations accrued from a small number of past interactions.

 For applications that rely on peers for data storage, message forwarding, or distributed computation, choosing a peer based on short-term reputations is highly undesirable.
 How then can we provide reliable reputation ratings for unknown peers or newcomers?
 To address this question, we propose the idea of proactive reputations.
 Where traditional reputation systems rely on ratings assigned following transactions performed during the normal execution of an application, proactive reputations allow peers to proactively initiate transactions with one or more peers for the express purpose of generating reputation ratings.
-The result is a mechanism to quickly generate reliable reputations for new peers or those with short lifetimes.
+The result is a mechanism for quickly generating reliable reputations for new peers or those with short lifetimes.

 This paper offers three key contributions.
-First, we introduce the concept of proactive reputations and describe related research challenges in P2P networks.
-Then, we investigate information theoretic metrics to assess the effectiveness of proactive reputation generation.
-Finally, we propose a set of mechanisms to generate proactive reputations and conduct a set of experiments to measure their effectiveness.
+First, we introduce the concept of proactive reputations and describe related research challenges in peer-to-peer networks.
+Next, we investigate information theoretic metrics to assess the effectiveness of proactive reputation generation.
+Finally, we propose a set of mechanisms to generate proactive reputations and conduct initial experiments to measure their effectiveness.

 The remainder of the paper is organized as follows.
 We begin by describing the concept of proactive reputations in Section 2.
-Then, we outline the generation of proactive reputations, and present our methodology in Section 3.
-We then discuss our performance evaluation in Section 4 and the implications of our results in Section 5.
-Finally, we present related work in Section 6 and conclude in Section 7.
+Next, we outline the generation of proactive reputations, and present our methodology in Section 3.
+We then discuss our performance evaluation in Section 4.
+Finally, we discuss related work in Section 6 and conclude in Section 7.